Steam heat headache cured, 1930s column radiators restored

 Like many artists balancing work and a young family, the couple need the house to be an adaptive space.
 Fanny has a small home office from where she produces her exuberant, playful artwork.
 Food and flavour is a distinct theme among her illustrations and her enticing creations feature on packaging for Absolut vodka cocktails, Other Half craft beers and Chobani yogurts, along with many other familiar brands such as Kiehl’s, MAC Cosmetics and BAGGU.
+We love her series of cocktail recipe still lifes.
+(Images from @fannygentle)

 When he’s not out on a shoot, Bill has an office in the city but oftentimes he’s based from the kitchen table at home.
 Bill’s work encompasses portraiture, lifestyle photography and videography.
 He works with global brands including Mr Porter, Vanity Fair, Happy Socks, GQ, Teen Vogue, Mango, Soho House, Clarks and Illy Coffee.
 Coincidentally, many of his portraits capture creatives in their own working and living spaces.